priyankabb153/LTTS_Mini_project/1_Requirements/Readme.md

 # Requirements
 ## Introduction
  * The main aim of this project is to develop software for bank  management system.
-This project has been developed to carry out the process easily and quickly , which seems tedious with  manual systems .The system provides the access to the customer to create an account , display list of all account holders, deposit cash to his/her account,withdraw cash from his/her account also to check account balance .
+This project has been developed to carry out the process easily and quickly , which seems tedious with  manual systems .The system enables the user to create an account , display list of all account holders, deposit cash to his/her account,withdraw cash from his/her account also to check account balance .

 ## Research